 3. Qualifier: This category applies only to generic fields.
 It specifies the descriptive qualifier applicable to the generic field, and any other rules or conditions.
 If more than one qualifier applies, all are specified.
-Whenever this particular generic field is used at this location in the message, it must contain a qualifier that is included in the qualifier table (Field 20C example on page 245).
+Whenever this particular generic field is used at this location in the message, it must contain a qualifier that is included in the qualifier table.